-Tamay is a researcher focusing on the Economics of Computing and big-picture trends in Machine Learning.
-In addition to his role at Epoch, Tamay is a researcher at the Future Tech Lab at MIT.
-Previously, he led strategy for Metaculus, consulted for the UK Government, and worked at the Future of Humanity Institute.
+Tamay is the associate director at Epoch.
+His work focuses on the economics of computing and big-picture trends in machine learning.
+Previously, he was a researcher at the Future Tech Lab at MIT, led strategy for Metaculus, consulted for the UK Government, and worked at the Future of Humanity Institute.

 Pablo has a background in Mathematics and Computer Science.
 After spending some time as a software engineer, he decided to pivot towards AI.
 His interests include the economic consequences of advanced AI systems and the role of algorithmic improvements in AI progress.